 The EBR is monitored closely as the returns from these asset classes are generally more volatile than returns from other classes.
-The EBR would be reduced if necessary to ensure the solvency position of the Sub-Fund was not compromised by an unsuitable asset mix.
+The EBR would be reduced if necessary to ensure the solvency position of the Sub-Fund would not be compromised by an unsuitable asset mix.